algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xaf
 - Stack: ..., A: uint64 &rarr; ..., []byte
-- push a byte-array of length A, containing all zero bytes
+- zero filled byte-array of length A
 - Availability: v4

 ## log

 - Opcode: 0xb0
 - Stack: ..., A: []byte &rarr; ...
-- write bytes to log state of the current application
+- write A to log state of the current application
 - Availability: v5
 - Mode: Application